I made sarcastic comments for years without a second thought. It was all in good fun….right?

 How to stop being sarcastic

-- If you are a frequent offender in the sarcasm department, it’s likely you already know.
+- If you’re a frequent offender, it’s likely you already know.
 But if you need evidence: pay attention to your words, use a digital recorder, or ask a friend.

 Decide to make the change.

-Don’t skip this step–change doesn’t happen by accident!
-I knew–for years–that my tongue needed a bit of taming.
-But it was years before I actually decided to take action.
+Change doesn’t happen by accident!
+I knew that my tongue needed taming, but it was years before I actually decided to take action.

-Pay attention to the way other people talk.
+Pay attention to how other people talk.
 Do you know people who have a particularly kind way with words?
 Anyone who is especially cruel?
 Spend some time thinking about how you want to use your words–and equally importantly–how you don’t.

 Make your plan.

-Once you’ve decided to ditch the sarcasm, make a plan to break the bad habit.
-Sometimes, just paying attention–and promising yourself you’ll think before you spe ak–can do wonders.
-If this isn’t enough, try wearing a rubber band on your wrist and giving yourself a little snap when you let a sarcastic comment escape.
+Make a plan to break the bad habit.
+Sometimes, just paying attention–and promising yourself you’ll think before you speak–can do wonders.
+If this isn’t enough, try wearing a rubber band on your wrist and giving yourself a little snap when you let a sarcastic comment fly.
 Or make a mark on a pocket notebook so you can see how you’re doing.
-Quantifying your speech can really hasten improvement.

 And tell somebody that you’re working to stop being sarcastic and to speak with kindness instead.
 Someone who sees a lot of you would be best.
-(Also, they have the most to gain by your new-and-improved speech, so they should be motivated to assist!)
+(Also, they have the most to gain by your new-and-improved speech.)
 My husband just said to me two hours ago–very innocently–”Was that sarcastic?” in response to a comment I had made.
 Well, yes it was, but I hadn’t even noticed.